-Cruising is so different from booking a vacation at a hotel or even going to a resort, that it’s easy for new cruisers to make some mistakes.
-In this post we’ll go through some rookie blunders, so that you avoid them and cruise like a pro!
+Cruising is so different from booking a vacation at a hotel or even going to a resort, that it’s easy for rookie cruisers to make some mistakes.

 We have very good friends who booked their first cruise a few years back.
 They saw a good deal, got excited and booked it.